 Please be forewarned that this is highly discouraged as it hampers our efforts to ensure your site is up and running.
-Should our IP address be comprised, or if we need to switch our frontend IP for any other reason, you would have to change your DNS record yourself, which may lead to down time in the event that we cannot provide sufficient advanced notice.
+Should our IP address be compromised, or if we need to switch our frontend IP for any other reason, you would have to change your DNS record yourself, which may lead to down time in the event that we cannot provide sufficient advanced notice.
 In contrast, a CNAME record will allow us to change the underlying IP address, and the changes will be transparently applied to your domain as well.

 If you want to use both a subdomain and your root domain at the same time,